john-itcsolutions/cheirrs/README.md

 ## Second way:

-using:

-`multipass list`

-find the IP Address of your smart-general machine, and copy it to the clipboard:
+find the LAN IP Address of your Host, and copy it to the clipboard:

 Create/edit the file:

 `sudo nano /etc/docker/daemon.json`

-You need to follow the section of the following link that refers to how to set up an insecure local registry on a virtual machine; see https://microk8s.io/docs/registry-built-in
+You need to follow the section of the following link that refers to how to set up an insecure local registry; see https://microk8s.io/docs/registry-built-in

 `sudo systemctl daemon-reload`